Colombian handicrafts

 Colombian handicraft (artesanía colombiana) history can be traced back to the Stone Age to the lithic instruments in El Abra stadial.
-Some of the first pottery samples known in Colombia were found in the Neolithic 3 — Pottery Neolithic (PN) Zipacón settlements.
+Some of the first pottery samples known in Colombia date back to 3500 B.C.
+They were found in the Neolithic 3 — Pottery Neolithic (PN) Zipacón settlements.
 The earliest examples of goldwork have been attributed to the Tumaco people of the Pacific coast and date to around 325 BCE.
 Gold would play a pivotal role in luring the Spanish to the area now called Colombia during the 16th century (See: El Dorado).

-Colombian arts and crafts can be categorised into two major divisions:
+Colombian arts and crafts can be categorised into two major divisions: traditional and modern.

 Traditional

 Contemporary/Modern

 patina products, puzzle toys, macramé (knot crafts), fique products, leather products, modern silver jewellery gift ware, decorative items, dolls & puppets, bead Crafts, bone & horn pharoducts, natural buttons etc. are some of the modern forms of Colombian handicrafts.